 Boltwood Capital Management Background

-Boltwood Capital Management was established in 1986 under the name Sommer & Boltwood Investment Management, Inc. The firm has been operating under its current name since 2009, and its current owners are senior portfolio managers Thomas L. Abbott and Michael J. Stock.
-Of the firm’s advisors, one is a certified financial planner (CFP) and two are chartered financial analysts (CFAs).
+Boltwood Capital Management was established in 1986 under the name Sommer & Boltwood Investment Management, Inc. The firm has been operating under its current name since 2009, and its current owners are Zachary R. Wolf and Michael J. Stock.
+Of the firm’s advisors, there are advisory certifications such as certified financial planner (CFP) and chartered financial analyst (CFA).

 Boltwood Capital Management Investment Philosophy

 Boltwood Capital Management personalizes its approach to investing for each client.
 The firm will factor in the client’s appetite for risk, time until retirement and ultimate financial goals before arriving at the proper asset allocation.

 Boltwood typically diversifies client portfolios across many major asset classes, including large-, mid- and small-cap stocks; international developed and emerging market stocks; and government, corporate bonds and municipal bonds.